OISF/suricata/doc/userguide/capture-hardware/Napatech.rst

 	* Zero-copy kernel bypass DMA

-	* Non blocking PCIe performance
+	* Non-blocking PCIe performance

+	* Port merging

-	* Load distrbution to up 128 host buffers
+	* Load distribution to up 128 host buffers

-	* Precise timstamping
+	* Precise timestamping

 	* Accurate time synchronization

 The Napatech Software Suite (driver package) comes in two varieties, NAC and OEM.
 The NAC package distributes deb and rpm packages to ease the installation.
 The OEM package uses a proprietary shell script to handle the installation process.
-In either case, gcc, make adnd the kernel header files are required to compile the kernel module and install the software.
+In either case, gcc, make and the kernel header files are required to compile the kernel module and install the software.